jupyterhub/jupyterhub/docs/source/howto/rest.md

 ## What you can do with the API

-Using the [JupyterHub REST API][], you can perform actions on the Hub, such as:
+Using the [JupyterHub REST API](jupyterhub-rest-api), you can perform actions on the Hub, such as:

 - Checking which users are active